AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - A signature showing it is the current proposer
 - The list of transaction objects

-Validators check that the proposer is the current proposer, and that the transactions are valid.
+Validators check that the proposer is the current proposer.
+They then build an L2 block by executing the transaction objects, and sign the resulting L2 block header.

+Once the proposer has seen enough signatures, they can submit the L2 block to L1.

+They first submit the TxObjects to DA, and then the block header calldata to a function on the rollup contract dedicated to advancing the pending chain.

 ## The Proven Chain